heiswayi/heiswayi.nrird.com/about.md

 ### This site and its technology stack

 This is my official home on Internet.
 I write occasionally here.
 This is a static site, built based on [Jekyll](http://jekyllrb.com), a popular static site generator.
 The source code is hosted on my private [BitBucket](https://bitbucket.org/heiswayi/) account and built and deployed automatically using [Netlify](https://www.netlify.com/).

-I use [imgur](https://imgur.com/) service to host some of the image contents and _mostly lazyloaded_ using [lazysizes.min.js script](https://github.com/aFarkas/lazysizes).
 Most of the blog posts are written in [Markdown](https://www.markdownguide.org/) format.

 <hr class="break">